rafacmaia/react-sandbox/README.md

 ### 02-props-book-log 📚

-Book covers sourced from public listings on publisher sites and book databases.
+Book covers were sourced from public listings on publisher sites and book databases.

+Most SVG icons obtained from [SVG Repo](https://www.svgrepo.com/) under CC0 License (no attribution needed)

 The following are available
 under [CC Attribution License](https://creativecommons.org/licenses/by/4.0/) :